c3-VinVadoothker/dashboard-builder-poc/README.md

 ### Creating Visualizations

+1. **Select a Scenario**: Choose from the demo scenarios page
-1. **Enter Edit Mode**: Click the "Edit" button in the header
+2. **Enter Edit Mode**: Click the "Edit" button in the header
-2. **Select a Tile**: Click on any empty tile to open the chat panel
+3. **Select a Tile**: Click on any empty tile to open the chat panel
-3. **Request a Visualization**: Type natural language requests like:
-   - "Show me the Coefficient of Dispersion by property type"
-   - "Create a map visualization of sales ratios"
-   - "Display Price-Related Differential analysis"
+4. **Use Cycling Input**: Click the input field to cycle through predefined queries
+5. **Send Query**: Click Send or press Enter to generate the visualization
-4. **View Results**: The visualization will appear in the selected tile
+6. **View Results**: The visualization will appear in the selected tile

+### Presentation Mode

+1. **Click Presentation Icon**: Click the presentation icon in the sidebar
+2. **Full-Screen Display**: View the C3 AI logo and scenario title
+3. **Exit**: Click anywhere or press Enter/Escape to return to dashboard

 ### Managing Dashboards